kingpabel/est-stack/README.md

-# PST-STACK
+# EST-STACK

-PST (Propel ORM - Slim Framework - Twig Template Engine) Stack in PHP is the most sophisticated stack to quickly build any kinds of PHP applicaiton.
+EST (Eloquent ORM - Slim Framework - Twig Template Engine) Stack in PHP is the most sophisticated stack to quickly build any kinds of PHP applicaiton.
 This open source application will let you create your application within maximum 120 seconds (2 minutes) without any hassle.
 This stack was first created to quickly build any prototype or any quick but powerful web applicaiton within hour or day and after that I made it open source to make your work more easier.